Free LDL-C testing is available for your patients

 infarction, or all-cause death.

-High LDL-C is a major cause of CV events and one of the most modifiable risk factors2-4
+High LDL-C is a major cause of CV events and one of the most modifiable risk factors2,3

-You may be actively managing patients with ASCVD who have several risk factors for a CV event, but reducing LDL-C is critical.
-It’s the main driver of ASCVD, and it can be effectively managed with diet, exercise, and treatment.
+You may be actively managing patients with ASCVD and several risk factors for a CV event, but reducing LDL-C is critical.
+It’s a main driver of ASCVD.2,3

 ascvd-desktop